Welding-underwater,

 Welding-underwater

-A general overview of the main types of processes employed is presented in our
+A general overview of the main types of processes employed is presented in our other page that can be seen by clicking on

 An Important Book on Welding-underwater

-Please be advised that we were authorized by the Author, David J. Keats, of Speciality Welds Ltd., to publish in our Welding Advisers Website, three previews of his important Book on Underwater Welding titled "A Welder's Mate".
+Please be advised that we were authorized by the Author, David J. Keats, of Speciality Welds Ltd., to publish in our Welding Advisers Website,

-As it is essential reading for anyone involved underwater and a perfect reference for all welders, we urge our interested readers to read the first excerpt from Chapter 1 by clicking on
+As it is essential welding reading for anyone involved in building underwater structures and a perfect reference for all welders, we urge our interested readers to read the first excerpt from Chapter 1 by clicking on A Case for Wet Welding.

 You will find there the links to other two previews and to the book itself.